 How to Fit Internal Bifold Doors

-For a more visual guide of how to install your internal bifold doors, this video from Jeld Wen, shows you just how simple it is to fit your doors yourself:
+For a more visual guide of how to install your internal bifold doors, this video from Jeld Wen, one of the brands we stock at Doors & More, shows you just how simple it is to fit your doors yourself:

 Common Problems When Fitting Bifold Doors